Cave Noire: Retrospective western reception

 Although the game was never officially released outside Japan, it has been reviewed in the west a number of times in the years since, generally being given overwhelmingly positive reception.
 Honest Gamers described the game as perfectly designed for the Game Boy and said that within, "five minutes, you can have a complete, satisfying RPG adventure", awarding it a 5 star review.

-Skyler Schoos also praised the game saying, "It’s difficult for its time, its well designed, concise, and fun.
+Skyler Schoos also praised the game saying, "It's difficult for its time, its well designed, concise, and fun.
 In my opinion, this is a severely overlooked masterpiece, deserving of a much higher place in the Roguelike history books than it currently holds."

-"Kimimi The Game-Eating She-Monster", in a review titled "Cave Noire: Cart-sized caving" said that, "It’s a beautifully crafted and densely packed experience, every decision hanging heavy in the air even though a “long” quest will last minutes rather than hours." and that "Here you always believe that between the tools at your disposal and perhaps a little luck you have a real chance to think your way to victory, Cave Noire always finding a way to look intimidating without feeling unpalatably overwhelming."
+"Kimimi The Game-Eating She-Monster", in a review titled "Cave Noire: Cart-sized caving" said that, "I's a beautifully crafted and densely packed experience, every decision hanging heavy in the air even though a “long” quest will last minutes rather than hours." and that "Here you always believe that between the tools at your disposal and perhaps a little luck you have a real chance to think your way to victory, Cave Noire always finding a way to look intimidating without feeling unpalatably overwhelming."